Effective: December 2010

 Respondent School Board deemed to be a public body within the meaning, and subject to the provisions of the Open Meetings Law.
 All meetings of the School Board convened to transact public business must be open to the public except those "executive sessions" properly convened pursuant to §95(1)(a-h) (now §105); attorney fees were awarded to petitioner.

 Town Zoning Board of Appeals' closed session violative of Town Law, §267(1) rather than the Open Meetings Law.
 Court found that the holding in Orange County Publications v.
-Newburgh inapposite, for Newburgh case dealt with a city zoning board of appeals; has been appealed.
+Newburgh inapposite, for Newburgh case dealt with a city zoning board of appeals.

 Dinner gathering "sandwiched" between two open meetings during which discussion of budget was incidental to general social intercourse between supervisors did not violate the Open Meetings Law; technical violation occurred when at a luncheon gathering, staff reported to board on cutting expenses and increasing anticipated income, but such violation was insufficient to warrant the invalidation of the entire budget.